testsigmahq/testsigma-docs/src/pages/docs/elements/ios-apps/creating-locators-manually-strategies.md

 ---
 title: " Different ways to create Elements in an iOS Project"
-metadesc: "The meta description should provide an accurate description of the content of the page."
+metadesc: "Elements refer to the different objects in your iOS application.
+Leaen two ways to create/locate Elements in Testsigma Application."
 noindex: false
 order: 6.46
-page_id: " Different ways to create Elements in an iOS Project"
+page_id: "Different ways to create Elements in an iOS Project"
 warning: false
 ---